Charlotte of Albret

-Charlotte of Albret (1480 – 11 March 1514), Dame de Châlus, was a wealthy French noblewoman of the Albret family.
+Charlotte of Albret (1480 – 11 March 1514), Dame de Châlus, was a French noblewoman and regent.
 She was the sister of King John III of Navarre and the wife of the widely notorious Cesare Borgia, whom she married in 1499.
 She was the mother of his only legitimate child, Louise Borgia, to whom she acted as regent of the Duchy of Valentinois from 1507 to 1514, following the death of Cesare.

-Family
+Early life

 Charlotte was born in 1480, the daughter of Alain I of Albret, Lord of Albret, and Frances, Countess of Périgord.

-Her paternal grandparents were Jean d'Albret and Charlotte de Rohan, and her maternal grandparents were William, Viscount of Limoges and Isabelle de La Tour d'Auvergne, daughter of Bertrand V de La Tour, Count of Auvergne and Boulogne, and Jacquette du Peschin.
-Her paternal great-great-grandfather was Charles d'Albret, Constable of France, who was killed while commanding the French troops at the Battle of Agincourt in 1415.
-She had six siblings including John d'Albret, who became King of Navarre upon his marriage to Catherine of Navarre.
+She had six siblings including John, who became King of Navarre upon his marriage to Catherine of Navarre.